 As the debt trap cycle catches momentum, Jerry will stop looking forward to his paycheques as a large chunk of it will now belong to the lender.
-He will be like the unlucky shop owner in those old mafia movies having to pay protection money to a guy named Luigi when they can hardly pay their own bills.
+He will be like the unlucky shop owner in those old mafia movies, having to pay protection money when they can hardly pay their own bills.

 Forms of Predatory Lending

 This type of lending takes many forms.
 From a lender giving a home mortgage they know you can’t afford; hoping you default and they foreclose on your house, to a balloon loan with low upfront charges that blow up into large payments later on.
 Imagine being charged a penalty for paying your loan early.
 Trust me you do not want to be Jerry.

 What is Fintech?